Preparing hydrangea cuttings is the easiest and cheapest way to propagate hydrangea.

-In August, when the shrub is blooming, you will have the chance to prepare new plants from the one you already have!
+In August, when the shrub is blooming, you will have the chance to prepare new plants from ones you already have!

 The best period begins in August and continues until the end of September.

-But you can also practice as soon as June-July, because success rates are still very high.
+- But you can also start as early as June-July, because success rates are also very high.

 Cut the stem about 8 inches (20 cm) from its tip.

 You may cut several at once, this will increase your success rate.

 Keep only the middle part of the stem – about 6 inches (15 cm) – removing the head and cutting just above a pair of leaves.